lantoli/terraform-provider-lantoli/docs/resources/advanced_cluster.md

 ## Considerations and Best Practices

+### Remove or disable functionality

-- If you want to remove or disable some cluster functionality, it is recommended to set the attributes explicitly to their default value instead of removing them.
-This will ensure that the configuration definition fully represents your cluster.
+To disable or remove functionalities, we recommended to explicitly set those attributes to their intended value instead of removing them from the configuration.
+This will ensure no ambiguity in what the final terraform resource state will be.
 For example, if you have a `read_only_specs` block in your cluster definition like this one:
 ```terraform
 ...
 region_configs {